What is a 1098-T tax form?

 Where can I obtain information on the educational tax credits?

-The 1098-T Form covers calendar year 2012; why does it include amounts billed for the Winter 2013 semester?
+The 1098-T form covers calendar year 2013; why does it include amounts billed for

-Any qualified tuition and fees billed in calendar year 2012 for the Winter Semester 2013 will be included on the 2012 1098-T form.
+Any qualified tuition and fees billed in calendar year 2013 for the winter 2014 semester

 If you did not receive a 1098-T form and believe you qualify, please log onto WebAdvisor and go to the Financial Information section to view and print your 1098-T form.